inbrainlab/Short-Tracts-Automatic-Segmentation/README.md

 This study received support from the Higher Education Personnel Improvement Coordination (CAPES).

 ### Citation
-If you use something from this repository, please cite us as:
+If you use something from this repository, please cite us as: KONELL, H. G. Assesment of U-Net in Short Tracts Segmentation using Clinical Data.
+2023.
+Dissertation (M. Sc.
+In Physics Applied to Medicine and Biology) – School of Philosophy, Scienced, and Letters of Ribeirão Preto, University of São Paulo, Ribeirão Preto – SP, 2023.

 Also, as the public dataset was used through HCP, remember to check the policy of them.

 ### References